Acts 10

 Acts 10 is the tenth chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
-The book containing this chapter is anonymous but early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+Early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+Critical opinion on the tradition was evenly divided at the end of the 20th century.
 This chapter records the vision of Saint Peter and his meeting with Cornelius in Caesarea.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 48 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: